Does Castor Oil Help Treat Baldness?

 Castor Oil For Baldness – How It Works

 There is no scientific research that links castor oil to hair growth.
-However, proponents claim that it not only aids hair growth but also treats issues like dandruff.
+However, proponents claim that using castor oil for hair growth also treats issues like dandruff.
 Here are a few reasons it may work:

 - Castor oil possesses strong antibacterial, antifungal, and anti-inflammatory properties (7), (8).
 These properties help boost scalp health and hair density by minimizing hair loss caused by issues like dandruff and other kinds of scalp aggravation.